Skip to main content

 FieldDescriptionMatching method

-$invoice.numberInvoice number (e.g. INV-0001)Searches for the invoice number as a whole word in the transaction description
+$invoice.numberInvoice number (e.g. INV-0001)Searches for the invoice number as a whole word in the transaction description.

-$invoice.po_numberPurchase order numberString operator against transaction description
+$invoice.po_numberPurchase order numberString operator against transaction description.

-$invoice.amountInvoice balanceNumeric operator comparing transaction amount to invoice amount
+$invoice.amountInvoice balanceNumeric operator comparing transaction amount to invoice amount.

-$invoice.custom1$invoice.custom4Invoice custom fieldsString operator against transaction description
+$invoice.custom1$invoice.custom4Invoice custom fieldsString operator against transaction description.

 Payment fields: